ReidGlaze/ReidGlaze.github.io/_posts/2023-07-28-NBA-Playoffs-Analysis.md

-The 2023 NBA playoffs delivered an exhilarating showcase of talent, leaving basketball enthusiasts captivated by the star performances on the court.
-To delve deeper into the numbers behind these extraordinary feats, data visualization technology from Tableau was harnessed, enabling an insightful exploration of player data and uncovering intriguing insights from the tournament.
-In this article, we will take you on a journey through a Tableau story, highlighting key observations and standout moments that shed light on the exceptional abilities of NBA players during the playoffs.
+The 2023 NBA playoffs showcased an array of impressive performances that captivated basketball enthusiasts worldwide.
+To gain deeper insights into the numbers behind these standout moments, Tableau's data visualization capabilities were utilized to analyze player data from the tournament.
+In this article, we will present the key observations and interesting findings from the Tableau story, shedding light on the exceptional abilities of NBA players during the playoffs.
 ## Project Goals
 * To utilize Tableau to visualize and analyze player performance data from the 2023 NBA playoffs.
 * To uncover unique patterns and standout performances in the tournament through the use of different types of visualizations such as bubble charts, bar graphs, heat maps, and tree maps.